nhsconnect/gpconnect/pages/integration/integration_system_topologies.md

 ![Provider topology 2](images/integration/provider-topology-2.png)

+{% include important.html content="Please note in the diagram above, the Shared message handling server holds three Party Keys, one for each practice.
+Party Key 1 is for the practice with ASID 1, Party Key 2 is for the practice with ASID 2, and so on."%}

 Multiple GP practice systems using a shared message handling server.

 This is a typical deployment for a multi tenanted data centre hosted GP system serving multiple organisations.